-Traffic volumes on Interstate 90 and Idaho Highway 41 continue to grow, prompting the redesign of the interchange to safely accommodate more drivers.
+Traffic volumes continue to grow, prompting the redesign of the interchange to safely accommodate more drivers.

 The team developed this design after the public meeting and property owner contacts in November 2018.
-As an offset single-point urban interchange (SPUI), it merges the advantages of both the half-diamond interchange and the SPUI previously proposed.
+As an offset SPUI, it merges the advantages of both the half-diamond interchange and the SPUI previously proposed.

-With this design, ID-41 would still shift to the west and pass under I-90.
-All ramps will meet at a single point just north of the interstate.
+The highway will still shift to the west and pass under I-90.
+Ramps will meet at a single point just north of the interstate.
 Eastbound ramps will pass underneath the interstate to connect with the highway.
-The westbound off-ramp will no longer be a loop ramp and will be elongated to meet current standards.
+The westbound off-ramp will be elongated and will not curve.

 Engineers began collecting data to assess the needs of the project, ranging from traffic volumes to stakeholder identification, to develop various interchange designs.